antokhio/strapi-plugin-categorizer/README.md

 A plugin that let's you categorize content quickly.
 The plugin will create `Content Type` `Categories`.
+The plugin would inject lifecycle hooks if contentType includes fields `categories` and `categorizer`.

+The plugin check the content types, when it found target fields it injects lifecycles to that content type.
+Custom field would generate json value of the selected categories, and `onCreate` or `onUpdate`, the relations for the `categories` field would be created.

 `Categories` is a collection that should have following structure: